Vick Hope: Radio

 From 2017–2020, Hope hosted the Capital Breakfast show in London along with Roman Kemp and Sonny Jay.
-Before this she hosted weekend breakfast on sister station, Capital Xtra.
+Before this she hosted Weekend Breakfast on sister station Capital Xtra.

 In 2019, Hope joined Classic FM presenting Classic FM's Revision Hour alongside Ellie Goulding, Lewis Capaldi & Dan Smith.

-In August 2020, Hope replaced Cel Spellman to co-host Life Hacks and “Official Chart: First Look” alongside Katie Thistleton on BBC Radio 1.
+In August 2020, Hope replaced Cel Spellman to co-host Life Hacks and Official Chart: First Look alongside Katie Thistleton on BBC Radio 1.

-In June 2021, it was announced that Hope will co-host BBC Radio 1's drivetime show Going Home with Vick and Jordan alongside Jordan North, beginning 6 September 2021.
+In June 2021, it was announced that Hope would co-host BBC Radio 1's drivetime show Going Home with Vick and Jordan alongside Jordan North, beginning 6 September 2021.
+North left the station in February 2024, and therefore Hope was joined by Thistleton and Jamie Laing from 4 March 2024.

 Television

-During June and July 2022, Hope hosted her own television show 'Vick Hope's Breakfast Show' which aired across ITV every Sunday morning throughout the summer.
+During June and July 2022, Hope hosted her own television show, Vick Hope's Breakfast Show, which aired across ITV every Sunday morning throughout the summer.

 On 20 October 2020, it was announced that Hope would host 2 new ITV Hub shows entitled "HOW" and I'm a Celebrity...The Daily Drop, after the original spin off show, Extra Camp was axed after 17 years on air.

 Hope and Kemp have also presented together on ITV2's 2Awesome and Can You Make It for Red Bull TV.

-In 2020, Hope hosted the pre-show red carpet for BAFTA Film Awards.
+In 2020, Hope hosted the pre-show red carpet for the BAFTA Film Awards.
 In the same year, Hope presented Channel 4's Crufts alongside Clare Balding.
 She co-hosted the BRIT Awards 2019 International Live Stream on YouTube with Todrick Hall.

 Hope was the backstage presenter for ITV's The X Factor: Celebrity and The X Factor: The Band live final, after hosting The X Factor's spinoff show Xtra Bites.

 As well as working as an entertainment reporter for ITV's Lorraine, Hope has presented programmes for Channel 4's 4Music channel since 2014, including Trending Live! with AJ Odudu and Jimmy Hill and interview shows Box Fresh, Face The Fans, HotBox and The Hangout, before which she worked on youth and music shows for Disney Channel UK, MTV, Capital Xtra and Vevo.

 In 2018, Hope joined The Voice UK as their backstage reporter having worked for ITV on The Hot Desk (2016) and FYI Daily, where she continues to produce and present the showbiz news.

-The same year, Hope was announced to front Sky One's Carnage alongside Freddie Flintoff and Lethal Bizzle.
-She went on to work further with Sky One and Sky Arts presenting their live coverage of Isle of Wight Festival alongside Edith Bowman and Joel Dommett.
+The same year, Hope was announced to front Sky One's Carnage alongside Andrew Flintoff and Lethal Bizzle.
+She went on to work further with Sky One and Sky Arts presenting their live coverage of the 2018 Isle of Wight Festival alongside Edith Bowman and Joel Dommett.

 On 27 October 2018, Hope was gunged on CBBC show Saturday Mash Up, after losing a vote.